What’s In A Name?

 What You Can Expect From This Newsletter

-• Regular essays from Lydia Wilkins across a wide range of themes at the intersection of disability and fourth wave feminism.
+• Regular essays across a wide range of themes at the intersection of disability and fourth wave feminism.

 • And for paywall subscribers: each month there will be an extra email with reading recommendations to assist in becoming an anti ableist and ally to disabled individuals alike.